influenzanet/python-ifncli/docs/reponse-db-build.md

 The data schema is by default inferred from the survey info (they must be activated in the raw data export profile) determining from question type what is the most probable data type.
 But it's not perfect.

 Some problems can occur (in the same survey) if you have defined the same question key but the question type has changed, the response element could have a different data type.
-In this case you have to override the schema or define you own schema completely (see import profile)
+In this case you have to override the schema or define you own schema completely (see import profile).

 > Warning: In general case a question key must be applied only once to a given question, if the type of the response (i.e. single response, multiple, ...) it's not the same question then another question key should be used.
 > If the question response are extended (like adding possible response in single or multiple choice for example) it's not considered as a change of question (but it's up to you to change the question key), it will not break the schema in this case.